Skip (audio playback): Vinyl gramophone records

-Compact Discs
+Compact discs

-A "skip" or "jump" is when the laser of a Compact Disc player cannot read the faulty groove or block of data.
-Skips are usually caused by marks blocking the path of the beam to the disc, e.g. a finger mark, hair, dirt in general, or a scratch.
+A skip or jump is when the laser of a CD player cannot read the faulty groove or block of data.
+Skips are usually caused by marks blocking the path of the beam to the disc, e.g., a finger mark, hair, dirt in general, or a scratch.
 Since the read mechanism has very little contact with the disc's surface and the data itself is not on the outer layer of the disc, the blockage is not a physical issue as with a record, but rather reflective.

 Basic players

 Early CD players were very basic in nature.
 A laser tracks the blocks of data from the centre of the disc outwards, while the disc itself revolves at a variable speed between a starting speed of 495 RPM, and a minimum finishing speed of 212 RPM.
-Generally, one cycle constituted one block of data.
+Generally, one cycle constitutes one block of data.
 If there is a faulty block of data, the player may do one of the following: